 |December||4°C / 39°F||Average||Medium||😐|

 Venice is an incredible place to spend your vacation!
-With almost every hotel looking out over some body of water, you really can’t go wrong.
+With almost every one of Venice’s hostels or hotels looking out over some body of water, you really can’t go wrong.
 The buildings in Venice are often really old, which gives them a rich history and a quaint feel.
 But where should you stay while you’re in Venice?

 We always recommend that you stay somewhere central to most of the attractions you’d like to visit, this cuts down on travel costs and saves you time!